ouya/docs/construct_2.md

 ## Testing

 You won't be charged when making IAP purchases of your own game.
-Be sure to log into `Cortex TV` with the same developer account that the game is created for in the [developer portal](http://devs.ouya.tv).
+Be sure to log into `Cortex` with the same developer account that the game is created for in the [developer portal](http://devs.ouya.tv).
 You can reverse purchases in the [purchase page](https://devs.ouya.tv/developers/products) of the [developer portal](http://devs.ouya.tv) to test refund scenarios or testing first-time purchases.
 Look for the `View and remove your purchases of your products` link on the bottom of the [purchase page](https://devs.ouya.tv/developers/products) to refund purchases of your own game.